 Create a Safe and Private Space

 Creating a relaxing, secure space where you feel safe with your own thoughts and pain.
-Sometimes, we just want to be alone and not disturbed.
-Make sure you set boundaries with others if you share a home and let them know that you need alone time.
+Sometimes, we want to be alone and not disturbed.
+Set boundaries with others if you share a home and let them know you need alone time.
 Hopefully, they respect that!

 Do Things You Love

-Engaging in activities that you enjoy, such as art, music, or sports, can help clear your mind and give you a sense of freedom.
+Engaging in art, music, or sports activities can help clear your mind and give you a sense of freedom.
 Maybe you love going to the dog park and watching dogs run around.
 Or maybe you love feeding chipmunks or swans.
 Maybe knitting or painting is your thing.
 Whatever it is, do more of that.

 Forgiveness can provide closure and bring peace.
-This is a tough one, I understand, but holding onto bitterness and resentment only prolongs and increases the pain.
+I understand this is a tough one, but holding onto bitterness and resentment only prolongs and increases the pain.
 We want the pain to go away.
 It never will if you hold on tight to it.
 Forgive it, and release it.
-You can try writing a forgiveness letter to the person who hurt you and then burn it when you’re done.
+You can write a forgiveness letter to the person who hurt you and burn it when you’re done.
 Very therapeutic.

 Maintain a Healthy Lifestyle